Approximation Theory of Tree Tensor Networks: Tensorized Multivariate Functions: Embeddings of Smoothness Classes

-\subsection{Spline Systems}
+\subsection{Spline systems}

-It is well known that optimal approximation in the Besov spaces defined above can be achieved by either systems of dilated splines or wavelets, the latter being numerically advantageous as wavelets form a stable multiscale basis for Besov spaces.
+It is well known that optimal approximation for the Besov spaces \revY{defined in \Cref{sec:besov}} can be achieved by either systems of dilated splines or wavelets, the latter being numerically advantageous as wavelets form a stable multiscale basis for Besov spaces.
 Since in this work we use classical approximation tools only as an intermediate proof vehicle, we will focus on the theoretically simpler case of spline systems.

-\begin{definition}[Dilated Splines] Let $\varphi_{\bar m}:\R\rightarrow\R$ be the cardinal B-spline of polynomial degree $\bar m\in\N_{\geq 0}$.
+\begin{definition}[Dilated Splines] Let $\phi_{\bar m}:\R\rightarrow\R$ be the cardinal B-spline of polynomial degree $\bar m\in\N_{\geq 0}$.
 Let $l\in\N_{\geq 0}$ and $j\in\{-\bar m,\ldots,b^l-1\}$.
 Then, the univariate spline $\varphi_{l,j}$ dilated $l$-times and shifted by $j$ (and normalized in $L^p$) is defined as

 The $D$-dimensional multivariate spline is defined by taking tensor products as

 \end{definition}